Forst (Lausitz): History

-A short distance to the south of the old Sorbian village of Altforst, the town probably originated around 1150 at a river crossing point on the important west–east route (known as the Salzstraße / Salt Road) connecting Halle and Głogów.
+A short distance to the south of the old Sorbian village of Altforst, the town probably originated around 1150 at a river crossing point on the important west–east trade route.
+Known as the "Salt Road", it was used to transport salt from Halle to Lusatia and further east to Poland.
 By 1265 it was developing into a permanent trading settlement round the Church of St Nicholas.
 The commercial importance of Forst increased with the development of a north–south route connecting to Guben, downstream along the Neisse River.
 In the fourteenth century the council was able to take on responsibility for the lower courts locally.
-In 1352 of Ileburg took over the overlordship of Forst from Frederick III of Meißen.
+In 1352 of Ileburg took over the overlordship of Forst from Frederick III of Meissen.
+At various times the town was under the suzerainty of Bohemian, Hungarian, Saxon and Polish monarchs.
+In 1628, clothiers from Leszno, Międzyrzecz and Wschowa in Poland settled in the town.
+In 1746, it was purchased by Heinrich von Brühl, minister of Augustus III of Poland.
+In 1749, a new postal route was established from Warsaw and Poznań to Dresden, which led through the town.

+Forst was awarded to the Kingdom of Prussia in the 1815 Congress of Vienna.
+The town was administered as a part of the Province of Brandenburg from 1815 to 1947.
+During World War II, in 1942–1943, the Germans operated a forced labour camp for Jewish men in the town.
+After the war it became part of the State of Brandenburg, which became one of the constituent parts of the German Democratic Republic in 1949.
+From 1952 to 1990, it was part of the East German Bezirk Cottbus.
+Since German reunification in 1990, it is again part of Brandenburg.